-If you’ve had one too many restless nights and have been wondering, you may have considered a Magnesium supplement for sleep.
-But as you’re probably aware, after a cursory Google search, there are many forms of supplemental Magnesium with many benefits.
+If you’ve had one too many restless nights, you may have considered a Magnesium supplement for sleep.
+But as you’re probably aware, after a cursory Google search, there are many types of Magnesium with many benefits.
 One of the most popular forms is Magnesium Citrate.
 So does Magnesium Citrate help you sleep?
-We’ll cover everything you need to know about supplementing this essential mineral below.
+The answer is yes; magnesium citrate is a beneficial supplement you can take to support sleep.
+We’ll cover everything you need to know about supplementing this essential mineral for sleep below.

 It’s technically possible to consume all the Magnesium you need through food alone, but very unlikely given our standard American diet (SDA) and farming practices.